Maritime Construction Workers

 1-800-621-1091 – Maritime Lawyer with 30 Years of Success

 Maritime injury lawyer James Beard has been representing injured maritime workers in claims for negligence and unseaworthiness for over 30 years.
-Beard concentrates his practice on Jones Act injury claims including maritime construction workers who qualify for legal protection under Federal laws governing seamen.
+Beard and his partners at Johnson Beard & Trueb PC concentrate their practice on Jones Act injury claims including maritime construction workers who qualify for legal protection under Federal laws governing seamen.

 Determining a marine construction worker’s legal status is critical to the amount and type of maritime benefits that the injured worker may recover.
 Where a marine construction worker has been injured as the result of negligence, defective equipment, or unseaworthiness of a vessel, a careful analysis should be undertaken to determine whether the injured worker is covered under the Jones Act or Longshore and Harbor Workers Compensation Act.
 A claim under the Jones Act may provide a maritime construction worker, in many cases, far greater compensatory damages than are available under the Longshore and Harbor Workers Compensation Act.